TestJavaDev/java-resources/docs/1_ coding_interview/13_Boggle.md

 Words can be constructed from the letters in sequentially adjacent cells.
 These adjacent cells can be horizontal or vertical neighbors only.
 Diagonally opposite cells are not considered adjacent.
 A cell can only be part of one word on the Boggle board.
 The module will take in two inputs: the grid (in the form of a 2D list of characters) and a list of possible words.
 Your module should return a list containing the words from the input list that were also found in the Boggle grid.
-Suppose, the grid is {{'B', 'S', 'L', 'I', 'M'}, {'R', 'I', 'L', 'M', 'O'}, {'O', 'L', 'I', 'E', 'O'}, {'R', 'Y', 'I', 'L', 'N'}, {'B', 'U', 'N', 'E', 'C'}}, and the words to be searched are {"BUY", "SLICK", "SLIME", "ONLINE", "NOW"}.
+Suppose, the grid is { {'B', 'S', 'L', 'I', 'M'}, {'R', 'I', 'L', 'M', 'O'}, {'O', 'L', 'I', 'E', 'O'}, {'R', 'Y', 'I', 'L', 'N'}, {'B', 'U', 'N', 'E', 'C'} }, and the words to be searched are {"BUY", "SLICK", "SLIME", "ONLINE", "NOW"}.
 In this case, the feature will output: {"SLIME", "ONLINE", "BUY"}.
 A visual representation of this example is given below:

 ![bog](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/bog/bog10.png)